 PETER BREINER (b 1957 )

-Films that include his musical scores have enjoyed very wide international exposure, including Anne of Green Gables, Timothy Findley’s Piano Man’s Daughter produced by Whoopi Goldberg, and The Magic Flute.
-His music has been featured many times on the most popular TV shows, including the CBC television show Wind at My Back and Seasons of Love.
+Peter’s compositions and arrangements have been played in concerts worldwide.
+Films that include his musical scores have enjoyed very wide international exposure (such as Anne of Green Gables, Timothy Findley’s Piano Man’s Daughter, produced by Whoopi Goldberg, and The Magic Flute) and his music has been featured many times on the most popular TV shows (including CBC television show Wind at My Back and a CBS movie Seasons of Love).

-Peter Breiner began to study the piano in early childhood (1961) and his exceptional artistry led to his early acceptance at the conservatory in Košice in 1971.
-He studied piano with L. Kojanova and composition with J. Podprocky, as well as conducting and percussion.
-In 1975–1981 he studied composition at the Academy of Performing Arts in Bratislava with Prof. Alexander Moyzes, one of the most significant figures in modern Slovak music.
-Peter Breiner lived in Toronto, Canada, from 1992 to 2007, when he moved to New York.
+Peter began to study piano in his early childhood (1961) and his exceptional artistry led to his early acceptance at the Conservatory in Kosice (1971).
+He studied piano (L. Kojanova), composition (J. Podprocky), conducting and percussion.
+In 1975–1981 he studied composition at the Academy of Performing Arts in Bratislava (former Czechoslovakia) with Prof. Alexander Moyzes, one of the most significant figures in modern Slovak music—and this way he became a compositional great-grandson of Antonín Dvořák.
+Peter Breiner lived in Toronto, Canada since 1992 till 2007 when he moved to New York.

 Alchemist Extraordinaire: Peter Breiner talks to Jeremy Siepmann